 Overarching Need Increase number of FRMS students performing at grade level or above proficiency in

-reading lexile as indicated by GA Milestones and the Reading Inventory.
+reading lexile as indicated by GA Milestones and/or Reading Plus.

 How severe is the need?
 High

-Is the need trending better or Worse
+Is the need trending better or Better

 worse over time?

 Can Root Causes be Identified?
 Yes

 Priority Order 2

-Additional Considerations Student Lexile growth will be supported through school-wide reading initiatives such Reading Millionaire and highlighted author and book reviews for interest and motivation.
-We will continue to address Lexile discrepancies on teams through the Literacy period for additional Reading Plus and Read 180.
+Additional Considerations Student Lexile growth will be supported through school-wide reading initiatives such Reading Millionaire and Frist Chapter Fridays for interest and motivation.